What Did CapCut Change in Its 2025 Terms of Service?

 • Canva

 ...all include similar licensing terms in their TOS.
 Most offer global, royalty-free licenses that allow them to use, promote, or monetize your content for company benefit.
+Each of these platforms contains similar TOS clauses — granting global, royalty-free licenses to promote, reuse, or monetize your content.
+For deeper comparisons, creators might conduct a copyright audit to understand what platforms can and cannot do.

 What Should Creators Do Next?